 The CRA, which is owned and operated by Metropolitan, transports water from the Colorado River approximately 242 miles to its terminus at Lake Mathews in Riverside County.
-After deducting forconveyance losses and considering maintenance requirements, upUp to 1.25 million acre-feet of water aper year may be conveyed through the CRA to Metropolitan's member agencies, subject to availability of Colorado River water for delivery to Metropolitan as described below.
+Up to 1.25 million acre-feet of water per year may be conveyed through the CRA to Metropolitan's member agencies, subject to availability of Colorado River water for delivery to Metropolitan as described below.

 California is apportioned the use of 4.4 million acre-feet of water from the Colorado River each year plus one-half of any surplus that may be available for use collectively in Arizona, California and Nevada.
-Inaddition, California has historically been allowed to use Colorado River water apportioned to but not used by-Arizona or Nevada when such supplies have been requested for use in California.
 Under the 1931 priority system that has formed the basis for the distribution of Colorado River water made available to California, Metropolitan holds the fourth priority right to 550,000 acre-feet per year.
 This is the last priority within California's basic apportionment.
 In addition, Metropolitan holds the fifth priority right to 662,000 acre-feet of water, which is in excess of California's basic apportionment.
 See the table "PRIORITIES UNDER THE 1931 CALIFORNIA SEVEN-PARTY AGREEMENT" below.
-Until 2003, Metropolitan had been able to take full advantage of its fifth priority right as a result of the availability of surplus water and water apportioned but unused waterto Arizona and Nevada that was not needed by those states.
-However, during the 1990s Arizona and Nevada increased their use of water from the Colorado River, utilizing their respectivebasic apportionments and by 2002 and significantly reducing unused apportionment was available for California.
-In addition, a severe drought in the Colorado River Basin reduced storage in system reservoirs, such that Metropolitan stopped takingending the availability of surplus deliveries in 2003 in an effort tomitigate the effects of the drought to Metropolitan.
+Until 2003, Metropolitan had been able to take full advantage of its fifth priority right as a result of the availability of surplus water and water apportioned to Arizona and Nevada that was not needed by those states.
+However, during the 1990s Arizona and Nevada increased their use of water from the Colorado River, and by 2002 no unused apportionment was available for California.
+In addition, a severe drought in the Colorado River Basin reduced storage in system reservoirs, ending the availability of surplus deliveries to Metropolitan.
 As a result, California has been limited to 4.4 million acre-feet since 2003.
-Prior to 2003, Metropolitan could divert over 1.21.25 million acre-feet in any year, but since that time, Metropolitan's net diversions of Colorado River water have ranged from a low of nearly 633,000 acre-feet in 2006 to a high of approximately 1,176,000 acre-feet in 2014.
-Projected net diversions of Colorado River are estimated to be approximately 1.2 million acre-feet in 2015.
+Prior to 2003, Metropolitan could divert over 1.25 million acre-feet in any year, but since that time, Metropolitan's net diversions of Colorado River water have ranged from a low of nearly 633,000 acre-feet in 2006 to a high of approximately 1,176,000 acre-feet in 2014.
+Projected net diversions of Colorado River water are estimated to be approximately 1.2 million acre-feet in 2015.
 Average annual net deliveries for 2004 through 2014 were approximately 883,000 acre-feet, with annual volumes dependent primarily on programs to augment supplies, including transfers of conserved water from agriculture.
 See "-Quantification Settlement Agreement" and "-Interim Surplus Guidelines" below.